nakshatra-droid/job_platform_docs/docs/ci_cd.md

    Sets up Node.js and installs required packages.

 4. **Run Tests**
-   Jest tests are executed to ensure backend stability.
+   Tests are executed to ensure backend stability.

 5. **Deploy to EC2 (SSH)**
    Uses `appleboy/ssh-action` to: